 16. Choose sliding doors to save space

-If space is tight, sliding doors are the way to go.
+If space is tight, sliding doors are the way to go with your dressing room design.
 Why?
 They save on the floorspace you need to leave clear to swing the doors open.
 Paint them a soft colour to merge with the walls to make the space feel larger – or go with mirrored doors to make the space feel larger.

 17. Add smart lighting to your walk in wardrobe